LafeLabs/PostCapitalistIndustry/capitalism.md

 To care for one another, and to have adventures.

-Capitalism has failed humanity on all counts for living our best lives.

 Technology can help us do both of these things, building societies where all physical needs are taken care of as well as which preserve the adventure that makes life worth living.
 However, as technology has advanced it has increasingly served its own needs.
-It has such a powerful overall positive effect on the human condition that we have let the rules of technical progress dictate the rest of our society.
-As I discuss in the next section of this chapter, I have some theories I will present here about the nature of this technical progress structure and how it's falling apart.
+Because it has had such a powerful overall positive effect on the human condition(in some material ways), we have allowed the rules of technical progress to dictate the rules of the rest of our society.
+In this chapter I discuss how I view capitalism as an underlying force which drives this process, creating great suffering for humanity and the rest of the living world.

 ## What is Capitalism?